mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

         myList = [1, 2, 3]
         myList.insert(1, 4) # [1, 4, 2, 3]
         myList.insert(-1, 4) # [1, 4, 2, 4, 3]
+        # insert before the index of the original element
         ```

 - **Remove**